A Guide to Shipping Chocolate

 Tips for Shipping Chocolate

-The advice we have provided applies to all types of chocolate shipments, whether you’re looking to ship chocolate-covered strawberries, gourmet chocolate bars, or something else.
+This advice applies to all types of chocolate shipments, whether you’re looking to ship chocolate-covered strawberries, gourmet chocolate bars, or something else.
 Know your processes and take precautions to ensure a smooth and successful delivery every time.

 IPC can provide custom insulated packaging solutions to any chocolate-shipping requirement.
 Whether you are sending single units to consumers, or sending bulk shipments to your business customers, we help you to do it quickly, efficiently, and cheaply.
 Get in touch today for a custom quote.